-For the online aspects of instruction students "attend class" asynchronously, by going online and accessing the posted class materials and assignments.
-Students read course content and additional information through links to websites, articles, and books.
-Students often participate in online discussions or through video platforms.
+For the online courses students "attend class" asynchronously, by going online and accessing the posted class materials and assignments.
+Students read course content and additional information on Moodle, LCC's Course Management System (CMS) through links to websites, articles, and books.
+Students participate in online discussions or through video platforms.
 Course content is accessed through audio, video, PowerPoint presentations, and other delivery forms.
 It is important that students allocate time each week to actively participate.
 Students can estimate devoting 10-15 hours each week to online learning.